mmraff/npm-two-stage/README.md

 ## Introduction
 **npm** is a Javascript package manager and much more.
-You get it automatically with a proper installation of the server-side JavaScript engine **[node.js](http://nodejs.org/download/)**.
+You get it automatically with a proper installation of the cross-platform JavaScript runtime environment **[node.js](http://nodejs.org/download/)**.

 [This link is to the official documentation of npm](https://docs.npmjs.com/).